Cetyl myristoleate

 Cetyl myristoleate is a fatty acid ester or, more specifically, a cetylated fatty acid (CFA).
 It is the cetyl ester of myristoleic acid.
-Preclinical and clinical data show potential benefits in the management of arthritis and fibromylagia.
+Preclinical and clinical data show potential benefits in the management of arthritis and fibromyalgia.

 History

 Cetyl myristoleate was isolated for the first time by Dr. Harry Diehl at the Laboratory of Chemistry of the National Institute of Arthritis, Metabolic, and Digestive Diseases in Bethesda, Maryland.
 Dr. Diehl had tried to unsuccessfully induce polyarthritis in Swiss albino mice using Freund's adjuvant (heat-killed desiccated Mycobacterium butyricum) but realized that they were immune.
 Further investigation revealed that cetyl myristoleate was what was causing the mice to be immune to becoming arthritic.
 The compound was isolated and identified using thin layer chromatography.
 In order to validate his theory that cetyl myristoleate could prevent arthritis in rodents, Diehl injected two groups of rats with the arthritis-inducing Freund’s adjuvant.
 After 20 days, both groups had no visible sign of arthritis.
 Then, a group was re-injected with the adjuvant while the other group received an injection of cetyl myristoleate followed by an injection of the adjuvant 48 hours later.
 After 58 days of observation, the rats that had not received cetyl myristoleate injections had developed swelling, had grown on average 5.17 times less than the other group and were lethargic.
 On the other hand, the rats who received cetyl myristoleate injections were healthy and growing at a normal rate.
 The findings were first published in 1994 in the peer-reviewed American Journal of Pharmaceutical Sciences.